 Can I encourage voting for particular candidates or political parties in my handwritten message?

-No. "Get out the vote" research has shown that nonpartisan language is more effective than partisan language for increasing voter turnout.
+Not when writing Vote Forward letters.
+"Get Out The Vote" (GOTV) research has shown that nonpartisan language is more effective than partisan language for increasing voter turnout.
 Partisan means “one-sided,” and in this context a partisan message shows strong support for a particular candidate, party, or cause.

-To ensure your letters are as effective as possible, avoid partisan language: Do not mention candidates by name, or political parties, which extends to terms like “red” and “blue,” or assume that the individual receiving their letter agrees with you on issues or policy.
-If you are writing "thank you for voting" letters to Georgia or Virginia, please see our "I'm writing "thank you for voting" letters.
-What should I write?"
-FAQ for more information.
+To ensure your letters are as effective as possible, avoid partisan language: Do not mention candidates by name, or political parties, which extends to terms like “red” and “blue,” or assume that the individual receiving your letter agrees with you on issues or policy.

 Relevant examples of partisan language (that should not be used) include: